OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - Audit the events produced by changes to computer accounts.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce9236-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Account Management: Audit Computer Account Management
     * - distribution_group_management
       - win-def:EntityStateAuditType (0..1)
       - Audit the events produced by changes to distribution groups.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce9238-69ae-11d9-bed3-505054503030.
-This state corresponds with the following Advanced Audit Policy: Account Management: Audit Distribution Account Management
+This state corresponds with the following Advanced Audit Policy: Account Management: Audit Distribution Group Management
     * - other_account_management_events
       - win-def:EntityStateAuditType (0..1)
       - Audit the events produced by other user account changes that are not covered by other events in the Account Management category.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce923a-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Account Management: Audit Other Account Management Events